angular/angularfire/docs/1-install-and-setup.md

 npm install -g angular-cli@webpack
 ```

-You need the Angular CLI (you already got above), typings, and TypeScript 2.0.
+You need the Angular CLI, typings, and TypeScript 2.0.
 TypeScript 2.0 is required for AngularFire2.

 ```bash
 npm install -g angular-cli@webpack